-From touring the castle atop a cliff to climbing the steep steps of a church nestled in the middle of Lake Bled, you shouldn’t have trouble finding things to do in Bled.
+From touring the castle atop a cliff to climbing the steep steps of a church nestled in the middle of Lake Bled, you shouldn’t have trouble searching out all best things to do in Bled.
 Thanks to all the top tourist attractions in Bled, this charming town is one of the most-visited tourist destinations in Slovenia.

 Don’t know what to do in Bled?
 Plan your trip with this guide to the top Bled attractions & best places to visit in Bled…

 Table of Contents

 - What do in Bled: Top attractions & best places to visit

 - Enjoy a sweeping view of the lake from Bled Castle

 - Make a wish at the Church of the Assumption

 - Take a long stroll through Vintgar Gorge

 - Ski or hike your way through Triglav National Park